CiviledCode/Stock-Research/Stock.md

 	- Don't sell a trade until it hits your desired [[Take Profit]].
 Stay disciplined.
 	- Don't rush yourself into a trade.
 Sometimes you could go days without making a trade.
 	- Don't make risky trades on charts you've never traded on.
 You can't always assume a market will react to indications, so study a select few markets to start.
-	- Get other peoples advice.
+	- Get other people's advice.
 Even if it's just reading what other people are trading or taking advice from the news.
 	- Think from the perspective of the smart traders working for big corporations.

 - Now that you have ground rules established, you should begin with a paper wallet on tradingview.
 This will allow you to make risky trades and trust your gut with no real risk.
 Practice makes perfect, and I still use a paper wallet to this day when trading Crypto.
 It lets you try strategies you'd otherwise turn down.